Katie Lucas

 Katie Rose Lucas (born April 13, 1988) is an American actress and writer.
-She is the daughter of filmmaker George Lucas, god-daughter of both Steven Spielberg and Francis Ford Coppola, younger sister of Amanda Lucas, and older sister of Jett Lucas and Everest Hobson Lucas.
-Her father adopted her and Jett as a single parent.
+She is the adopted daughter of filmmaker George Lucas, goddaughter of both Steven Spielberg and Francis Ford Coppola and younger sister of Amanda Lucas.

 Lucas had minor roles in all three Star Wars prequels.
 She portrayed young Anakin's friend, Amee, in The Phantom Menace; the purple Twi'lek girl Lunae Minx in Attack of the Clones; and Senator Chi Eekway in Revenge of the Sith.

 Lucas was a writer for the Star Wars: The Clone Wars TV series.